|

 Root of all Evil?
 Part 1'

-Part 2
+Part 2"

-John Lennox, 'God
+John Lennox, "God

-and Richard Dawkins' Bethinking.org
+and Richard Dawkins" Bethinking.org.

-Nick Pollard, 'The
+Nick Pollard, "The

 Root of all Evil?
-The problem with Richard Dawkins' faith
+The problem with Richard Dawkins' faith."

-Peter S. Williams, 'Darwin's
+Peter S. Williams, "Is

 Life Designed or Designoid?
-Dawkins, Science and the Purpose of Life'
+Dawkins, Science and the Purpose of Life."

 Peter S. Williams, '"What